Annual Conference Announcement

-Registration: Conference registration has begun.
-Papers will be presented via Zoom on Friday, April 16 and Saturday, April 17.
-All those have registered (including paying the registration fee) by the time the sessions begin will be sent invitations with links.
+Registration: Online conference registration will begin January 1, 2022.
+In person registration will begin Thursday, April 7, 2022 and continue throughout the conference, as will online registration.
+Papers will be presented live and online via Zoom on Friday, April 8 and Saturday, April 9.
+All those who have registered (including paying the registration fee) by the time the sessions begin will be sent invitations with links.
 Only those who have registered will be admitted to sessions.

 Nonmembers who join the Society at the time of registration are eligible for membership benefits, including reduced registration fees and a subscription to Western Folklore.
 The registration fee for regular members is $20; for non-members $35.
 The registration fees for student/retired members is $10; for non-members $20.
 If registering by mail, please make checks out to the Western States Folklore Society and address them to:

 Western States Folklore Society

 Paper presentations: Participants wishing to present a paper must submit by email a short (100-150 word) abstract by February 1, 2022.
 The following Abstract guidelines are also available on the Meetings page on the WSFS website.

 Note: Please read the following description carefully, and be sure to follow the stated guidelines exactly.
 If accepted, your abstract will be printed as given.
 Be sure to proofread it for grammar and spelling.

 Please submit abstracts of 100-150 words in Microsoft Word by February 1, 2022.
 Please use the following format: